begumpoly/car-sales-report/README.md

 ![Screenshot 2025-06-10 150947](https://github.com/user-attachments/assets/6f212df5-58a8-4ebb-aca6-b503c98e2627)
 Feel free to explore the code and visuals to better understand the trends in car sales by **region**, **gender**, and **body style**, **Annual Income**.
 ## 🧾 Code Snippet

-Sample code used to generate the scatter plot.

-![Code Snippet]
 ```
 # Convert Spark DataFrame to Pandas DataFrame
 carsalesdata_pd = carsalesdata.toPandas()